privacy-scaling-explorations/acceleration-program/README.md

 Project ideas are submitted as Open Task RFP into a Github repository by PSE Research Team.
 Potential applicant will then submit proposals to be evaluated by “Grant Liaisons”.
-A grant liaison will not only evaluating the initial proposal, but will also be supervising milestone completion, approving disbursement of funds, ongoing tracking/advising and general oversight of an awarded grant.
+A grant liaison will not only be evaluating the initial proposal, but will also be supervising milestone completion, approving disbursement of funds, ongoing tracking/advising and general oversight of an awarded grant.